 Bitbuy has compiled the information contained in this Crypto Asset Statement to the best of its ability based on publicly available information.

+As with all assets, investing in Bitcoin is not without some general risks.
+Many of these risks are identified and explained in our Risk Statement.
 In addition to the general risks, we outline some risks that are specific to Bitcoin below.
 While we make an effort to identify every source of risk, we encourage you to do your own research and ensure you are comfortable investing in Bitcoin.

 To be made available for trading on Bitbuy’s platform, a digital asset must pass the following due diligence reviews: